miSSkSambo/TryHackME_x_MWR/MWR/Assignments/week1.md

-# Week 1 assignment🔐 Burp Suite – Detailed Q&A Notes
+# Week 1 assignment🔐 Burp Suite – Q&A Notes
 ---
 ## 🎯 What This Assignment Is About